How do we monitor our storm overflows?

 Overflows operate during prolonged or heavy rainfall and the multiple storms in close succession lead to an increase in discharges as excess flows held in storm tanks can’t be treated before the next rainfall event.
 Despite a wet year in 2024, the number of discharges into Yorkshire's watercourses from our storm overflows reduced by 12%.
 The duration of these discharges also reduced by 17%.
 Importantly, the average number of discharges per overflow also decreased from 35.9 in 2023 to 31.4 in 2024.

-These figures indicate we are making progress in this area thanks to the £180m investment programme in key storm overflows over the last two years.
-In total, 142 overflows have been invested in and these interventions are already beginning to bring down the frequency with which these overflows operate.
-The project is just the beginning of our investment in overflows.
-Over the next five years, a further £1.5bn will be invested in storm overflows throughout the region.
+We are currently investing £1.5 billion will be into storm overflows throughout the region.
 Changing how our combined sewers and more than 2,000 storm overflows work across the region is a difficult task, but it is one we are committed to as we continue our aim to improve Yorkshire’s river water quality and coastal bathing waters.

 How is the data pulled together and validated?

-We’ve collected over 150 million data points during 2023 and spent time validating the data to make sure it is as accurate as possible.
-We do have some data quality issues which we are investigating such as where data is missing, negative or flatlining.
+We collect millions of data points each year and spend time validating the data to make sure it is as accurate as possible.
+We do have some data quality issues which we are investigating, such as where data is missing, negative or flatlining.

 We have investigated over 650 overflows which discharge the most to understand if the data is representative of performance, with resolution activity and further investigations ongoing.